amunozj/magnetograph_2HMI_converter/README.md

 ***'--zero_outside'***: Padd outside the solar disk using zeros.
 Default *np.nan*.

 ***'--no_rescale'***: Don't rescale the magnetogram before running inference.
-By default the magnetogram is scaled to a standard plate scale that is a multiple of HMI's mean plate scale of 0.504273/pixel.
+By default the magnetogram is rotated and scaled to a standard plate scale that is a multiple of HMI's mean plate scale of 0.504273/pixel.

 ## Example:
 >python convert2HMI.py --instrument gong --data_path /tmp/gong/input --destination /tmp/gong/output --use_patches --overwrite